Wisdom Teeth Surgery

 What does the surgery involve?

 The removal of wisdom teeth can range from a relatively simple procedure that can be performed under local anaesthetic, through to relatively complex surgery requiring a general anaesthetic.
-Dr Hyam will discuss the surgery involved in the removal of your wisdom teeth at the time of your consultation and tailor a plan to suit your needs.
+Your specialists will discuss the surgery involved in the removal of your wisdom teeth at the time of your consultation and tailor a plan to suit your needs.

 How long do I need off work or school?